A lack of empathy is one of the defining characteristics of low emotional intelligence.

 - Find a caring, supportive therapist who can be there for you during really difficult or painful times.
 Your friends and family can’t provide all of your emotional support, and since your spouse or partner is emotionally unavailable, you will need someone who can fill in when you feel overwhelmed.

 - Practice self-compassion by paying attention to your own suffering and pain and offering yourself love and kindness.
 Mentally step outside of yourself, as though you were your own best friend or loving spouse, and give yourself the empathy you would offer others.

-You will either have to accept a one-sided relationship with a selfish spouse and cope the best you can, or make the difficult decision to move on and seek a relationship with someone who doesn’t lack empathy.
+You will either have to accept a one-sided relationship with a selfish partner and cope the best you can or make the difficult decision to move on and seek a relationship with someone who doesn’t lack empathy.

 Read Related: 10 Ways To Cultivate Emotional Maturity

 If your partner does show a willingness to be more empathetic and caring, then you have more to work with and a real opportunity to strengthen your marriage.